-Schooling plays a large role in the moral development of students as they learn to navigate rules, fairness, and standing up for what is right.
 For the youngest learners, this happens at the most basic level as they come to recognize positive and negative consequences for their actions.
 As students age, however, determining “rightness” becomes somewhat subjective, and it becomes clearer that there are gray areas.
 What is right for one person may, certainly, not be for another, and as students navigate the winding pathways of ethics, the adults in their lives, including teachers, largely influence how they will define what is right later in life.

 Giving students the chance to actively sort through how to make responsible decisions supports their development as deep thinkers and problem solvers, as well as skilled communicators.
 As Danny Wagner of Common Sense Education adds, “By being critical, courageous, confident and independent, kids can change their schools and the world, emerging as better decision-makers more prepared to face adversity and support and defend uncommon—yet just—views.”

-The decision making activities below are appropriate for a range of moral development.
+The responsible decision making activities below are appropriate for a range of moral development.
 Younger students will examine the reasoning behind common universal rules, and older students will consider the complexities of dilemmas that may have no one clear answer.

 Recommended Grade Level: Elementary and Middle